 Is a token or an amount of cryptocurrency a nominal interest in an enterprise?
 It is generally safe to say that a cryptocurrency, that is not a stablecoin or another collateralized coin, holds no interest in physical assets.

 The next question is whether a coin or token represents a formal certificate which evidences value in a common enterprise.
 This is perilous as different biases will lead to vastly different opinions.
 Director Hinman of the SEC claims that if a cryptocurrency is sufficiently decentralized such as Bitcoin or Ethereum, it no longer fits into this framework.
 If this is true, why would a centralized blockchain be a common enterprise?
 The mining pool which allows the transferability of cryptocurrency and valuation is a necessary for functionality.
 Since it is also a necessary to have Apple’s communication with your iPhone to fully function or sometimes necessary for resold devices, is an iPhone purchaser buying an interest in Apple or the iPhone itself?
-Apple is not a decentralized company, the obvious answer is still that the iPhone purchaser bought a commodity and not an interest in Apple.
-Creating an intangible digital asset instead of a physical asset does not suddenly make it something it is not..
-Therefore, those that consider a blockchain as a common enterprise are not amenable to the changing infrastructure that blockchain technology allows.
+Apple is not a decentralized company, the obvious answer is still that the iPhone purchaser bought a physical asset and not an interest in Apple.
+Creating an intangible digital asset instead of a physical asset does not suddenly make it something it is not.
+Therefore, those that consider a blockchain as a common enterprise are not amenable to the change in infrastructure that blockchain technology allows.

 III.
 Expectation of Profit Through the Efforts of Others

 The next two prongs are better combined for analysis.
 They are the expectation of profit and that the profit is realized through the effort of others.
 The Second Circuit has further interpreted this part of the Howey test to provide that there must be a line drawn between “companies that seek the ‘passive investor’ and situations where there is a ‘reasonable expectation…of significant investor control.’”
 This is because the securities laws were enacted as protection for the passive investor.